nate123456/playerbot-lua/docs/api/index.md

 ## Getting started

-If you have not already, check out the [getting started](/docs/getting_started_client) page to learn how to setup your script development environment.
+Check out the [getting started](/docs/getting_started_client) page to learn how to setup a script development environment.

+Most interactions with the game state take place through the global access variable `wow`.
+For more information, check out the [globals](global/index) documentation.

 ## Lua script requirements